 Laws and regulation

-Most traffic management policy stems from documents produced by the Department for Transport (DfT) and the Highways Agency (HA).
+Most traffic management policy stems from documents produced by the Department for Transport (DfT) and Highways England.
 Some of these are statutory (Acts and Regulations), whilst others are for guidance.
 The principal Acts are:

 - Road Traffic Regulation Act 1984